Unified Microphone Conversion: Many-to-Many Device Mapping via Feature-wise Linear Modulation: Abstract

 \section{Abstract}

-In this study, we introduce Unified Microphone Conversion, a unified generative framework to enhance the resilience of sound event classification systems against device variability.
-Building on the limitations of previous works, we condition the generator network with frequency response information to achieve many-to-many device mapping.
-This approach overcomes the inherent limitation of CycleGAN, requiring separate models for each device pair.
-Our framework leverages the strengths of CycleGAN for unpaired training to simulate device characteristics in audio recordings and significantly extends its scalability by integrating frequency response related information via Feature-wise Linear Modulation.
-The experiment results show that our method outperforms the state-of-the-art method by 2.6\% and reducing variability by 0.8\% in macro-average F1 score.
+We present Unified Microphone Conversion, a unified generative framework designed to bolster sound event classification (SEC) systems against device variability.
+While our prior CycleGAN-based methods effectively simulate device characteristics, they require separate models for each device pair, limiting scalability.
+Our approach overcomes this constraint by conditioning the generator on frequency response data, enabling many-to-many device mappings through unpaired training.
+We integrate frequency-response information via Feature-wise Linear Modulation, further enhancing scalability.
+Additionally, incorporating synthetic frequency response differences improves the applicability of our framework for real-world application.
+Experimental results show that our method outperforms the state-of-the-art by 2.6\% and reduces variability by 0.8\% in macro-average F1 score.